paulkienitz/SPARE/README.md

 The second method is **`SPARE.simulateNavigation`**.
 This works like `replaceContent` but has the additional effect of adding a history item under the browser’s Back button, and changing the URL visible in the browser’s address box.
 This method is intended for a fairly strict and narrow case: when you replace part of a page’s content but wish to behave as if the entire page was replaced.
 This makes sense if you have many pages that fit a common template.
 The result of loading the partial page from the given URL should look the same as navigating to that page (only smoother); otherwise, using this method may be inappropriate, and produce results that are confusing to the page visitor.  *Note* that due to browser security, navigation between different domains will not work with `simulateNavigation`; all pages must be within a single website.

 The parameters of `simulateNavigation` mostly have the same meanings that they do when used with `replaceContent`.
-Only the final parameter, `newTitle`, is unique to `simulateNavigation`:
+Only the final two parameters, `newTitle` and `pretendURL`, are unique to `simulateNavigation`.
+The latter is new in release 03.
+The full list of parameters is:

 > **`elementID`** (required): the ID of the existing HTML element which will have its contents replaced.